-Poolside at Coral Resort is where you’ll find another eatery – Salt bistro and bar, which does Thai and Western dishes with a hipster touch.
-The place to go if you’re hankering for an artisan burger or Quinoa Salad.
+Poolside at Coral Resort is where you’ll find another eatery – Cabana, which does Thai and Western dishes with a hipster touch.
+The place to go if you’re hankering for an instagram-worth artisan burger or Quinoa salad.

 The central section of the beach is slightly more upmarket, with a small beer bar enclave now having been removed and replaced with several restaurants and cocktail bars.
 As mentioned before, Gajapuri Resort, The Chill and Awa Resort the three plushest resorts in Kai Bae are in this area.

 100 metres south, just past the Tesco Lotus minimart, at the entrance to Nang Nual Resort, more old bars have been knocked down to make way for a new streetfood area.
 This comprises a dozen or so stalls selling cheap food just off the main road.
 It’s clean, nicely designed, there’s plenty of seating and I’m sure it will be popular with visitors.
 A large two floor sports bar – ‘Morgan Pub’ occupies the roadside spot.
 If you want some pub grub and to watch live football / F1 / Rugby etc then head here.